-Flag Pole Lighting
+Flag Pole Lighting Installation

-Solar Flag Pole Lighting
+In-Ground Flag Pole Lighting

 Solar-powered lights are usually placed above the flag and look like a flying saucer, there is also the kind that clips to the pole underneath the flag.
 The saucer type has the advantage of being higher up and having solar panels on all sides of the pole, thus increasing the amount of sunlight received.
 It also looks less obtrusive during the day.
 The solar spotlight that clamps to the pole is great if you still want that classic flag lighting aesthetic without having to worry about wiring.
 However, it can look more obtrusive during the day than the saucer type.